 SPLOST V Updates

 The committee members are listed below, followed by their appointing official.
-Any committee member is a great resource to discuss proposed projects and provide feedback.

 - Chair Clayton Carte – county chair